MinecraftForge/Documentation/docs/networking/simpleimpl.md

     A common problem is vulnerability to **arbitrary chunk generation**.
 This typically happens when the server is trusting a block position sent by a client to access blocks and tile entities.
 When accessing blocks and tile entities in unloaded areas of the world, the server will either generate or load this area from disk, then promptly write it to disk.
 This can be exploited to cause **catastrophic damage** to a server's performance and storage space without leaving a trace.

-    To avoid this problem, a general rule of thumb is to only access blocks and tile entities if `World#isBlockLoaded` is true.
+    To avoid this problem, a general rule of thumb is to only access blocks and tile entities if `World#hasChunkAt` is true.

 Sending Packets